Let’s look at sublicensing of inventions made with federal support. Here’s the summary:

 I’ll repeat the summary at the end.
 Perhaps then you’ll have a new appreciation for it.

-These two elements of Bayh-Dole run in parallel.
+The patent policy and contracting elements of Bayh-Dole run in parallel.
 The change in federal patent law follows the patent property right in a subject invention, regardless of who owns the invention.
 The change in federal contracting follows each funding agreement, and the obligations in the funding agreement follow subcontracts, assignments, and licenses.
 To keep things in mind, one has to observe the properties of a patent on a subject invention as well as the properties of the patent rights clause in a given funding agreement.
 A patent on a subject invention is not an ordinary patent.
 The patent property right in a subject invention is restricted by the public covenant established by Bayh-Dole: a patent must be used to promote the use of a subject invention, not to prevent that use; a patent must be used to promote free competition and enterprise, not to stifle competition and preclude (free) enterprise.
 These are concepts that fizzle the brains of ordinary patent thinkers, but that’s the nature of public covenants running with a patent property.

 The patent rights clause in the funding agreement receives more attention–if not all of it.
 As part of a federal contract, the patent rights clause takes precedence over any state-enforced contracting that a university might do–including contracting with its own employees (who might invent).
 When people talk about Bayh-Dole “requiring” universities to do something, what they ought to be saying is that a university has agreed to a given patent rights clause in a federal funding agreement–Bayh-Dole lays the foundation for what must be in a default standard patent rights clause and how the clause may be altered.
 Bayh-Dole’s patent rights clause requirements, once incorporated into a funding agreement, create the terms and conditions that a university agrees to follow.